Daniel-KM/Omeka-S-module-CleanUrl/README.md

 Then install it like any other Omeka module and follow the config instructions.

-**IMPORTANT**:
-The module copies one file in the main config directory of Omeka, "cleanurl.config.php". this is a list of all reserved words for the first level of the url, when there are no site and page prefixes.
-All common routes are included.
-It is larger than needed in order to manage future modules or improvments, according to existing modules in Omeka classic or Omeka S or common wishes.
-Furthermore, it contains the list of site slugs and some other settings in order to manage routing quickly, in particular when there are no site and page paths.
-Contrary to a previous version, this file is automatically updated and should not be updated manually.

 * For test

 The module includes a comprehensive test suite with unit and functional tests.